A Boyfriend for My Wife

-A Boyfriend for My Wife (Un Novio Para Mi Mujer) is a blockbuster 2008 Argentine romantic comedy film directed by Juan Taratuto and starring Adrián Suar, Valeria Bertuccelli, and Gabriel Goity.
+A Boyfriend for My Wife (Un Novio Para Mi Mujer) is a 2008 Argentine romantic comedy film directed by Juan Taratuto and starring Adrián Suar, Valeria Bertuccelli, and Gabriel Goity.

 It was the highest grossing Argentine film in 2008.
 In 2009, Warner Bros. bought the rights of the film.
 A South Korean remake directed by Min Kyu-dong, All About My Wife, was released in 2012.
 Pantelion Films released a Mexican remake called Busco novio para mi mujer in 2016.
-An Italian remake was also released, called "Un Fidanzato Per Mia Mogile"Un fidanzato per mia moglie, in 2014.
-An Indian Tamil-language remake, Hey Sinamika was released in 2022, with dubbed versions in Malayalam, Telugu and other Indian languages.
+Patagonik (Argentina) and Picardía Films released a Chilean remake called Se busca novio... para mi mujer in 2017.
+An Italian remake was also released, titled Un fidanzato per mia moglie, in 2014.
+An Indian Tamil-language version with the roles reversed, Hey Sinamika, was released in 2022, with dubbed versions in other Indian languages.

 Plot

 The film is about "Tenso" (Suar), a timid husband who is fed up with his wife "Tana" (Bertuccelli) who dislikes and complains about everything.
 He hires "Cuervo" Flores (Goity), a professional Casanova to seduce Tana, hoping this will make her divorce him.
-To aid with that seduction, Tenso gets his wife Tana a job at a local radio station where her morning talk show complaining about what she dislikes becomes popular.
+To aid with that seduction, Tenso gets Tana a job at a local radio station where her morning talk show complaining about what she dislikes becomes popular.
 Cuervo proceeds to try to seduce Tana and professes to Tenso that he has fallen in love with Tana.
 Tenso confesses to Tana that he had set up the seduction, and she confesses that she has been seduced by the radio station manager.
-Tenso and Tana proceed with a divorce, and, reconcile before the divorce can be finalized.
+Tenso and Tana proceed with a divorce, but reconcile before the divorce can be finalized.